frankshearar/Home/Global-Tools---NuGet-Implementation.md

 We need to add validation on pack side that there can be no packages with more than 1 package type that contains the package type **CommandLineTool**.

 ##### Open Questions
 - Rob - we should be enforcing this 1 package type today.
-Update: We are not.
+Update: We are not enforcing it on pack.
+We only do when we explicitly install a package.
 Created [Task 6298](https://github.com/NuGet/Home/issues/6298) as a result.
-- Double check nuget.org for custom package types named **CommandLineTool** (Rob - however, we invent them...not third parties...need to discuss policy)
+- Double check nuget.org for custom package types named **CommandLineTool** (Rob - however, we invent them...not third parties...need to discuss policy) Above issue discussion applies to this as well.

 #### Installing a global tool
 Dotnet CLI will create a **temporary** project and provide all details regarding restore there, including